 That break in the flow was costing real conversions.
 Customers who asked “is the cold brew kit still in stock?” on WhatsApp wanted to buy it in the next sixty seconds — not after a three-app detour.

 WhatsApp is the dominant messaging channel in Hong Kong and across much of Asia-Pacific.
 Retail and F&B brands have responded by staffing the channel, but the conversation-to-cart hand-off has stayed manual — agents type out product names, paste links, screenshot menus.
 It works at small volume.
-It does not scale, and it leaks revenue.
+It does not scale, and it leaks revenue at every step.

 Working with imBee, The Coffee Academics deployed an integration that connects three systems into one customer flow: